Learning to be Scrappy in the Spiritual Life

 All that said, sometimes we just don’t have the raw material from which to rely on either to get started, or get un-stuck.
 Being scrappy implies that we have a reasonable understanding of the domain we operate in.
 We know the right people, we understand the resources available to us, etc. In the realm of prayer and the interior life, most Catholics have never been given even the most basic formation regarding how to successfully navigate their interior life and grow in their relationship with God.

-If you are ready to get scrappy in your prayer life, we are excited to announce a three part webinar series on prayer.
-Check it out here.
 Be scrappy, my friends, and you will know a joy and peace that you never thought possible.

 Art: The Holy Family with God the Father and the Holy Spirit, Carlo Dolci, circa 1630; Fresken der Kapelle der Eleonora da Toledo im Palazzo Vecchio in Florenz, Deckenfresko, Detail: Erzengel Michael [Frescoes of the chapel of Eleonora da Toledo in Palazzo Vecchio in Florence, ceiling fresco, detail: Archangel Michael], Angelo Bronzino, 1540-1541; both PD-US author’s life plus 100 years or less, Wikimedia Commons.
 Additional Images from Dan Burke: man-rejoicing.jpg; Woman in Prayer iStock000059070360; feature image: iStock000002848630Medium.jpg, modified.